 VIPSHOP DEADLINE ALERT: Bragar Eagel & Squire, P.C.
-Reminds Investors that a Class Action Lawsuit Has Been Filed Against Vipshop Holdings Ltd. and Encourages Investors to Contact the Firm
+Reminds Investors That a Class Action Lawsuit Has Been Filed Against Vipshop Holdings Ltd. and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-10, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Vipshop Holdings Ltd. (“Vipshop” or the “Company”) (: VIPS) in the United States District Court for the Southern District of New York on behalf of all persons and entities who purchased or otherwise acquired Vipshop securities between March 22, 2021 and March 29, 2021, both dates inclusive (the “Class Period”).
+Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Vipshop Holdings Ltd. (“Vipshop” or the “Company”) (NYSE: VIPS) in the United States District Court for the Southern District of New York on behalf of all persons and entities who purchased or otherwise acquired Vipshop securities between March 22, 2021 and March 29, 2021, both dates inclusive (the “Class Period”).
 Investors have until December 13, 2021 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.